Albanians in Serbia: Ottoman era

 In 1700, after the Great Serb Migration, the Kelmendi and Kuçi and other tribes like the Shkreli of Rugova established themselves in the region of Rožaje and the neighboring town of Tutin, Serbia.
 The Shala, Krasniqi, and Gashi also moved in the region.
 Starting in the 18th century many people originating from the Hoti tribe have migrated to and live in Sandžak, mainly in the Tutin area, but also in Sjenica.

-In the era of trade development in the Ottoman Balkans, Albanian merchants from Shkodra, Pristina and Prizren had settled in the sanjak of Smederevo (Belgrade Pashalik).
-Groups of Albanians from Kosovo settled in the areas of Karanovac (today, Kraljevo) and Ćuprija.
+In the era of trade development in the Ottoman Balkans, Albanian merchants from Shkodra, Pristina, and Prizren had settled in the sanjak of Smederevo (Belgrade Pashalik).
+Groups of Albanians from Kosovo settled in the areas of Kraljevo and Ćuprija.
 Albanians were the most significant non-Slavic group of the Smederevo region, the second biggest Muslim group of the pashalik and part of its Muslim population with Muslim Serbs, Bosniaks and smaller communities.
-In urban areas, Albanians lived in the towns of Paraćin, Ćuprija, Aleksinac, Kruševac and Karanovac.
+In urban areas, Albanians lived in the towns of Paraćin, Ćuprija, Aleksinac, Kruševac, and Karanovac.
 Austrian sources that in Karanovac there were 89 Turkish and Albanian and 11 Serb households.
 The biggest concentration of Albanians was in Ćuprija, where contemporary Serb author Joakim Vujić recorded more "Turkish Arnauts than Serbs" in 1826.
 Albanian villages of Smederevo were concentrated in the south and east of the region.